Visual917/visucolorgen/README.md

 # Visu's Color Generator
 Just a simple color generator.
 My first JS project from scratch.
-Also CSS heavy.
+JS heavy, and CSS heavy.

 You can visit https://visu.studio/color for the demo.